starkdg/mtree/README.md

 normalized to the total number of indexed items and expressed as a percentage.
 Ten clusters of ten datapoints are inserted, each being a cluster of points with a maximum radius of 10.
-The queries performed in the test are queries of these clusters.
-All stats in this chart reflect an average of 5 different runs of the tests, where each run the tree is constructed, queried against, and taken down.
+The queries performed in the test are queries for these clusters.
+All stats are averaged over 5 runs of the tests, where each run, the tree is constructed, queried against, adn taken down.

 |  Size  |  MEM   |  build opers  |  build time  |  query opers  |  query time  |
 |--------|--------|---------------|--------------|---------------|--------------|